 In memory of Thurman Munson, a bronze plaque is dedicated to the deceased New York catcher in Yankee Stadium's Memorial Park.
 The 32-year old team captain Munson was killed last season attempting to land his Cessna Citation at Akron-Canton Airport.

-Baltimore hurler Steve Stone ties a club record for the most wins in a season as he beats the Blue Jays for his 24th victory.
+Baltimore hurler Steve Stone ties a club record for the most wins in a season when he beats the Blue Jays for his 24th victory.
 The Orioles’ right-hander matches the 1970 totals of both Mike Cuellar and Dave McNally.

 In the first inning of a 14–1 rain-shortened five-inning victory over the Orioles, the Tigers stroke 10 consecutive hits and score 11 runs.
-Detroit's opening offense ties the American League record for runs scored to start a game which was established by the Boston Americans in 1901.
+Detroit's opening offense ties the American League record for runs scored to start a game, which was established by the Boston Americans in 1901.